khourious/vgapONT/README.rst

 Viral genome assembly pipeline for WGS using nanopore sequencing
 ===================================================================

-This repository contains scripts and files to run the bioinformatic analysis of whole genome sequencing of viruses using ONT and was built based on the CADDE and ARTIC bioinformatics workflow.
+This repository contains scripts and files to run the bioinformatic analysis of whole genome sequencing of viruses using ONT and was built based on the ARTIC bioinformatics workflow.

 .. code:: bash

     Assembly pipeline for WGS using ONT

-    Usage: MINION [-r RAWPATH] [-s SAMPLESHEET] [-t THREADS]
+    Usage: MINION [-r RAWPATH] [-s SAMPLESHEET] [-t THREADS] [-g GPUMEM] [-d]

-    -r  The FULL PATH to the directory containing the raw sequencing data (fast5 files).
+    -r  Path containing the fast5 sequencing data.
-    -s  The FULL PATH to the sample sheet (.csv) file.
+    -s  Path containing the sample sheet in .csv.
-    -t  Number of tasks to process concurrently.
+    -t  Number of CPU worker threads (i.e.: i7-9750H=12).
+    -g  GPU memory to determine the number of runners per GPU device (i.e.: RTX 2060=6; RTX 2080=8).
+    -d  Generates depth plots in PDF file from BAM files to briefly check coverages."

 =======================
 Setting up the pipeline